sanjayprajapati12/DBMS-Scheduling/README.md

 # DBMS-Scheduling
-Implements function to check conflict serializability and view serializability in C++. <br />
+Implement functions to check conflict serializability and view serializability in C++. <br />
 Algorithms used are cycle detection , topology sort .